 To be respected by and engaged with our relevant stakeholder communities as the UK’s leading food science & technology professional body.

-Priority 2 – Influencing key stakeholders
+Priority 2 – Engagement with and influencing key stakeholders

 Priority 3 - Professional standards and development

 We will continue to build our critical role in setting and accrediting professional standards for food scientists and technologists.

 Priority 4 - Membership enrolment, participation and retention

 We are committed to increasing the numbers of members in a balanced way across all categories of membership and encouraging members’ active participation in our activities to further their own career development and contribute to our activities.

 Priority 5 - Careers and education support and promotion